viccross/service-desk/README.md

 - OpenLDAP with slapo-rwm rewriting LDAP Bind to SDBM (as described in ITSO Redbooks publication "Security for Linux on z/VM" (SG24-7728)
   - LDBM backend support coming

-### RACF Management capability (under development)
+### RACF Manager
-A full-fledged RACF management facility is being developed.
-Using the SDBM backend, RACF definitions other than passwords can be managed.
+This provides a graphical view of RACF resources.
+Using the SDBM backend of the z/VM (or z/OS) LDAP Server, RACF definitions other than passwords can be managed.
 This will allow RACF to be administered in a non-command-line way.
 It is intended to augment the function of the DirMaint-RACF connector.

 :exclamation: The focus will be on z/VM RACF management in the first instance.
 Over time, z/OS RACF may be included.

-Planned resources for management include:
+Support for the following resource profiles is currently available:
+- General resource profiles (e.g. VMMDISK, SURROGAT (logon-by), VMCMD, FACILITY (e.g. ICHCONN) )
+  - view owner
+  - view UACC
+  - manage permissions
+- User profiles
+  - view owner
+  - view default/connect groups
-- User definitions and attributes (password/passphrases, SPECIAL, OPERATIONS, AUDITOR, etc)
+  - view attributes (SPECIAL, OPERATIONS, AUDITOR, etc)
+  - view create date
+  - view last access date/time
+  - view logon days/times

+Planned support includes:
+- User profile updates (attributes, password/passphrase, group connections)
-- Group definitions, attributes, and connections (incl.
-GROUP SPECIAL)
+- Group profiles
-- General resources (create/delete profiles, manage permissions, UACC, etc)
-  - VMMDISK class
+  - view details
-  - SURROGAT class (logon-by)
-  - VMCMD class
+  - manage
-  - FACILITY class (e.g. ICHCONN)
 - General RACF options (SETROPTS)
+  - manage password policy
+  - RACLISTed classes